Burn Notice Characters

 Burn Notice TV character Marco played by Roberto Escobar, photo

 A Venezuelan diplomat, with immunity inside the US, who was holding a stolen chemical weapon on his compound.
 Despite having massive amounts of security, Michael Westen circumvented it, under a blackmail con of Natalie Rice’s, and took the weapon back.
-Current location: At large.

 Seen in episodes: 58